scylladb/scylladb/README.md

 ## Building Fedora RPM

-As a pre-requisite, you need to install [Mock](https://fedoraproject.org/wiki/Mock) on your machine:
+As a pre-requisite, you need to install [Mock](https://fedoraproject.org/wiki/Mock) and rpm-build on your machine:

 ```
-# Install mock:
+# Install mock and rpm-build:
-sudo yum install mock
+sudo yum install mock rpm-build

 # Add user to the "mock" group:
 usermod -a -G mock $USER && newgrp mock